tatumio/doc/docs/rpc/algorand-rpc-documentation/algod/getNodeStatus.md

 ### Overview

-The `getStatus` method allows you to retrieve the current status of an Algorand node.
+The `getNodeStatus` method allows you to retrieve the current status of an Algorand node.

 ### Example Use Cases